📖This article is part of the complete guide to The Ultimate Guide to AI Agent Scoring for Leads. Mouse Hesitation as a Key AI Scoring Signal

 AI agent scoring platforms integrate mouse tracking libraries that record every movement, click, and scroll.
 The data is then processed through machine learning models trained to recognize hesitation patterns.
 Here are the key metrics used:

-- Cursor Wobble: Unsteady movements around a link or button suggest the user is considering multiple options or reading carefully.
+| Cursor Wobble | Unsteady movements around a link or button | Indicates multiple options being weighed or careful reading |

 These signals are aggregated into a hesitation score, which is then weighted alongside other behavioral and firmographic data.
 The result is a more nuanced lead score that captures not just what the user did, but how they did it.